devonapple/Technical-Writing-Portfolio/docs/paypal/paypal_googlepay_sample_devonapple_20240307.md

     Add a test card to your Google Wallet on your device.
 Google provides test cards through their <a target="_blank" href="https://developers.google.com/pay/api/web/guides/resources/test-card-suite">Test card suite</a>.
   </li>
   <li>
-    Tap the <span className="boldText">Google Pay</span> button to open a pop-up with the Google Pay payment sheet.
+    Tap the <strong>Google Pay</strong> button to open a pop-up with the Google Pay payment sheet.
   </li>
   <li>
     Make a payment using the Google Pay payment sheet.